-By the end of 2019, the Authority had invested approximately \$252.1 million in capital assets since its inception.
+By the end of 2021, the Authority had invested approximately \$255.1 million in capital assets since its inception.

 The Authority updates its Airport Capital Improvement Program annually each spring, which provides an itemized list of all anticipated future projects and funding sources for the next 20 years.
+Additional funding source opportunities as well as a strategic focus on development and infrastructure renewal projects provides for continued plan for substantial capital investments through that planning horizon.